NikhilBhawar11/NikhilBhawar11/README.md

 - 👋 Hi, I’m @NikhilBhawar11
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...b-tech in AIML
+- 🌱 I’m currently learning b-tech in AIML
-- 💞️ I’m looking to collaborate on ...DSA
+- 💞️ I’m looking to collaborate on DSA
-- 📫 How to reach me ...
+- 📫 How to reach me bhawarnikhil4@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...